Chris-Schuster.com

 Coccinellidae is the name of the family of the ladybugs (also calles ladybirds) represented in Europe with 88 species.
 Ladybugs are usually distinguished by color and the number of spots on the wing case.
 The most common beetle of this family is the "Sevenspotted Lady Beetle" (Coccinella septempunctata, see the pictures above) whose coloration is very constant.
 It has a red base color with seven black spots on the wing case.

-The species Adalia bipunctata (Twospotted Ladybug) on the other hand has a very variable coloration: The "normal" coloration is a red base color with two (Bipunctata) black spots, but there are two "inverted" variations with black base color and either four or six spots (see the pictures above of Adalia bipunctata).
+The species Adalia bipunctata (Twospotted Ladybug) on the other hand has a very variable coloration: The normal coloration is a red base color with two (Bipunctata) black spots, but there are two "inverted" variations with black base color and either four or six spots (see the pictures above of Adalia bipunctata).
 Although they don't have the same number of spots they still belong to the same species.
 The red variant is more likely to survive the winter whereas the black variant is capable of propagating itself faster than the red variant.
 This results in more red variants (and less black variants) in the spring and more black variants (and less red variants) in the fall.

 Note that the number of spots does not indicate the age of a ladybird!
 Ladybugs usually only become one year old.